C24IO/SM-E2E-CHZAR/README.md

 ```

-You can adapt this structure, change names of directories and use this same notebook and the same model to [create a world class image classifier for *any* types of images](https://medium.com/@apiltamang/case-study-a-world-class-image-classifier-for-dogs-and-cats-err-anything-9cf39ee4690e).
+You can adapt this structure, change names of directories and use this same notebook and the same model to [create a world class image classifier for *any* type of images](https://medium.com/@apiltamang/case-study-a-world-class-image-classifier-for-dogs-and-cats-err-anything-9cf39ee4690e).

 Links
 ------